Chr031/JElectro/README.md

 // The callback interface needs to extends the class JElectroCallback to be proxified
 // before the execution message to be sent interface NumberCallback extends JElectroCallback {
-  void onNumber(long number);
+  void onPrimeNumber(long number);
 }

 interface NumberService {
-  void computeNumber(long number, NumberCallback callback);
+  void findPrimeNumbers(long number, NumberCallback callback);
 }

 class NumberServiceImpl implements NumberService {
-  public void computeNumber(long number, NumberCallback callback) {
+  public void findPrimeNumbers(long number, NumberCallback callback) {

     // As this call should be non blocking, the process has to be run in an other thread.